Colorado District 8: Yadira Caraveo

 New Mexico District 2: Gabriel Vasquez

 District 2 includes southern and western New Mexico, Las Cruces, and parts of southwestern Albuquerque and is rated as a D+4 district.
 In 2020, GOP candidate Yvette Herrell defeated incumbent Democrat Xochitl Torres-Small by 7.4%.
 But in 2022, Democratic challenger Gabriel Vasquez narrowly defeated Herrell by 0.7%.
-Herrell and Vasquez are bound for a rematch in 2024 as there are no primary challengers.
+Herrell and Vasquez have a rematch in 2024.

 Vasquez supports small businesses, calling for corporations to pay their fair share; organized labor; affordable health care with a public option; reproductive rights; tax cuts for working families and undoing Trump’s tax cuts; addressing climate change with clean energy investments; a $15 minimum wage; immigration reform that protects “Dreamers” and provides paths to citizenship; police reform with additional police funding; Native American rights, including funding for greater opportunity; and conserving New Mexico’s public lands, opposing their sale to the highest bidder.